Sustainable Development Leadership Team

 • Setting strategic priorities relating to emissions reductions efforts, including goal setting, pace of execution and progress.

-• Approving annual MACC budget, informed by the Net-Zero Operational Emissions Program.
+• Approving annual MACC budget, informed by the Operational Net-Zero Roadmap.

-NZLT, whose membership includes BU presidents and leaders within LCT, HSE, Global Technical Functions, SD, IT, Planning and Development, Legal and Public Policy, provides oversight on operationalizing the net-zero operational emissions ambition in our BUs and provides functional support and subject matter expertise.
-The NZLT addresses tactical implementation issues and decisions relating to BU-level target setting, ensuring alignment with corporate targets.
+NZLT, whose membership includes business unit presidents and leaders within LCT, HSE, Global Technical Functions, SD, IT, Planning and Development, Legal and Public Policy, provides oversight on operationalizing the net-zero operational emissions ambition in our business units and provides functional support and subject matter expertise.
+The NZLT addresses tactical implementation issues and decisions relating to target setting at the business unit level, ensuring alignment with corporate targets.
 Responsibilities include:

-• Establish goals aligned with BU emissions reduction programs, corporate targets and strategy.
+• Establish goals aligned with business unit emissions reduction programs, corporate targets and strategy.

 • Drive accountability, alignment, focus and action for execution.